vitejs/vite/docs/guide/env-and-mode.md

 ### Production Replacement

 During production, these env variables are **statically replaced**.
-It therefore necessary to always reference them using the full static string.
+It is therefore necessary to always reference them using the full static string.
 For example, dynamic key access like `import.meta.env[key]` will not work.

 It will also replace these strings appearing in JavaScript strings and Vue templates.
 This should be a rare case, but it can be unintended.
 There are ways to work around this behavior: